 Unit Topics No. of Hrs.

-1 Introduction to the legal system 2 2 Professional Issues a.
-Registration and the Role of the Statutory Bodies b.
-Professional Conduct Proceedings c.
-Education and the Physiotherapist 2 3 Client-Centered Care a.
+1 Introduction to the legal system 2

+2 Professional Issues 2

+3 Client-Centered Care a.
 Rights of Clients b.
 Consent and Information Giving c.
 Confidentiality d.
-Access to Records and Information 4 4 The Physiotherapist as a Private Practitioner and professional 4 5 Physiotherapist as a educator and administrator 4 6 Contemporary practice issues 4 7 Professional development, Competence and expertise 5 8 Ethical principles as per WCPT 9 Professionalism in multiple contexts of the US health care system - APTA 10 Total 40
+Access to Records and Information 4

+4 The Physiotherapist as a Private Practitioner and professional 4

+5 Physiotherapist as a educator and administrator 4

+6 Contemporary practice issues 4

+7 Professional development, Competence and expertise 5

+8 Ethical principles as per WCPT 5

+9 Professionalism in multiple contexts of the US health care system - APTA 10

+Total 40